Civil rights movement: Jewish support for the movement

-Jewish Americans played an active role supporting the Civil Rights Movement and were actively involved in establishing and supporting a number of the most important civil rights organizations, including the NAACP, the Leadership Conference on Civil and Human Rights, the Southern Christian Leadership Conference (SCLC), and the Student Nonviolent Coordinating Committee (SNCC).
+Jewish Americans played an active role in supporting the civil rights movement.
+They were actively involved in establishing and supporting a number of the most important civil rights organizations, including the NAACP, the Leadership Conference on Civil and Human Rights, the Southern Christian Leadership Conference (SCLC), and the Student Nonviolent Coordinating Committee (SNCC).
 These organizations played pivotal roles in the civil rights movement, advocating for racial equality and justice.

-Despite representing less than 2% of the US population, Jews made up roughly half of all civil rights lawyers in the South during the 1960s and half of the white northern volunteers involved in the 1964 Mississippi Freedom Summer project.
+Despite representing less than 2% of the US population, Jewish people made up roughly half of all civil rights lawyers in the South during the 1960s and half of the white northern volunteers involved in the 1964 Mississippi Freedom Summer project.

 Opposition to police brutality

-Organizers from the Congress of Racial Equality and the Student Nonviolent Coordinating Committee confronted police violence with sit-ins at precinct stations and pickets outside department headquarters, and by blocking traffic to bring attention to officer misdeeds.
+Organizers from the Congress of Racial Equality and the Student Nonviolent Coordinating Committee confronted police violence with sit-ins at precinct stations, picketing outside department headquarters, and blocking traffic to draw attention to officer misdeeds.
 In return, activists found themselves the targets of political repression in the form of pervasive police surveillance, infiltration by undercover officers, and retaliatory prosecutions aimed at discrediting their movement.
-Many civil rights leaders—including Martin Luther King Jr., Ella Baker, James Forman, Fannie Lou Hamer and John Lewis—criticized police brutality in writing and speeches at various points.
+Many civil rights leaders—including Martin Luther King Jr., Ella Baker, James Forman, Fannie Lou Hamer, and John Lewis—criticized police brutality in writing and speeches at various points.

 Political responses

 Truman administration: 1945–1953

 Partly in response to the March on Washington Movement under Truman's predecessor, Franklin D. Roosevelt, the Fair Employment Practices Committee was created to address racial discrimination in employment, and in 1946, Truman created the President's Committee on Civil Rights.
 On June 29, 1947, Truman became the first president to address the demands of the National Association for the Advancement of Colored People (NAACP).
-The speech took place at the Lincoln Memorial during the NAACP convention and was carried nationally on radio.
-In that speech, Truman laid out his agreement on the need to end discrimination, which would be advanced by the first comprehensive, presidentially proposed civil rights legislation.
+The speech took place at the Lincoln Memorial during the NAACP convention and was carried nationally on the radio.
+In that speech, Truman laid out his agreement with the need to end discrimination, which he would advance through the first comprehensive, presidentially proposed civil rights legislation.
 Truman on "civil rights and human freedom" declared:

 … Our immediate task is to remove the last remnants of the barriers which stand between millions of our citizens and their birthright.
 There is no justifiable reason for discrimination because of ancestry, or religion, or race, or color.
 We must not tolerate such limitations on the freedom of any of our people and on their enjoyment of basic rights which every citizen in a truly democratic society must possess.

-In February 1948, Truman delivered a formal message to Congress requesting adoption of his 10-point program to secure civil rights, including anti-lynching, voter rights, and elimination of segregation.
+In February 1948, Truman delivered a formal message to Congress requesting adoption of his 10-point program to secure civil rights, including anti-lynching, voter rights, and the elimination of segregation.
 "No political act since the Compromise of 1877," argued biographer Taylor Branch, "so profoundly influenced race relations; in a sense it was a repeal of 1877."
 Truman was opposed by the conservative coalition in congress, so instead issued Executive Orders 9980 and 9981 ending discrimination in federal employment and in the armed forces.